 KM: On the right hand side.
 I'm going to just pull this map over a little bit, just to show that area there [looking at Register Map 2786].
-Here's Waiki'i, here's the old road come down, here's Pu'u Kāke'e on the right side a little further out you get Pu'u Kāpele.
-Yeah?
+Here's Waiki'i, here's the old road come down, here's Pu'u Kēke'e on the right side a little further out, you get Pu'u Kapele, yeah?

-JY: Yes.
+JY: Yes

 KM: If you come along the old road, just what you were describing before there also, there's one of the little hills that in the old maps even in the 1850s, they call Pu'u Koko.
 From this area has a trail that goes out towards, one side goes to Kālawamauna or Ke'āmoku.
 Kālawamauna and out to Pu'u Anahulu.
-Did you ever go one any of these trails?
+Did you ever go on any of these trails?

 JY: No, I never did.

 KM: You never did.
-You stopped in your time you went from Waiki'i, took pipi out to Humu'ula?
+You stopped in your time, you went from Waiki'i, took pipi out to shared, you look, like it has Pā Kila, but you'd mentioned like they have Small He'ewai?

-JY: Yeah.
+Humu'ula?

-KM: l'm just curious when you were talking before about Waiki'i and Ke'āmoku.
-You had shared, you look, like it has Pā Kila, but you'd mentioned like they have Small He'ewai.
+KM: I'm just curious, when you were talking before about Waiki'i and Ke'āmoku.
+You had

-JY: Yeah.

-KM: Or they get Mac Hill, Turkey Pen.
+KM: Or they get Mac Hill, Turkey Pen?

-JY: Yeah, Turkey Pen.
+JY: Yes, Turkey Pen.

-KM: And you said before families used to live up here, is that right?
+KM: And you said, before families used to live up here, is that right?

 JY: Waiki'i, a lot of families.
-There used to be even school up there.
+There used to be even a school up there.

 KM: There was a school too?

-JY: Uh-hmm.

 KM: You know where the corn crib is now, the one that's near the side of the road?

-JY: Yes.

 KM: The school and the village was just across?

-JY: When you pass the village now, you go up the hill where the stable are.
+JY: When you pass the village now, you go up the hill where the stables are?

 KM: Yes, the stable.

 JY: Yes, the stable, across the stable used to be the school.
 You can see one kumu pine.

 KM: That's right, right by itself.

 JY: Yes.
 That's where the school was.

-KM: Oh.

-JY: And now, below that, in the front and below, it was the homes for the people to stayed there.
+JY: And now, below that, in the front and below, it was the homes for the people who stayed there.
 The buildings, they brought them down and they have this place down in Waimea called Waiki'i Village.

-KM: 'Ae.

-JY: It's right across Hayashi store, that's where Waiki'i Village is.
+JY: It's right across Hayashi Store, that's where Waiki'i Village is.
 They brought the homes from Waiki'i.

-KM: So when Waiki'i settlement was closing down, they took the houses that were good and made a little village?
+KM: So, when Waiki'i settlement was closing down, they took the houses that were good and made a little village?

 JY: Village.

-KM: Hayashi store across, Small Waikiʻi Village.
+KM: Hayashi store across, Small Waiki'i Village.

-۰Y They call 'em Waiki'i Village